-- a) Data may not be collected prior to the approval from the respective Ethics Committees. - b) Data for non-clinical and non-public health research projects should be kept for a period of no less than 5 years or at least 2 years post-publication, otherwise this is 15 years post publication.
+- a) Data, that is not publically available, may not be collected prior to the approval from Rhodes University Ethical Standard Committee. - b) Data for non-clinical and non-public health research projects should be kept for a period of no less than 5 years or at least 2 years post-publication, otherwise this is 15 years post publication.